-So you want to slim down.
+So you want to slim down and develop sexy thighs.
 But you also want to build muscle.
 But you don’t want to get too big or bulky.
 Well get excited because there is a way!
 This quick, 30 day plyometric exercise challenge is perfect for you.
 Without taking a big chunk of time out of your day, you will be able to accomplish all of those fitness goals and feel pretty awesome while you’re doing it.

 What are Plyos?